CommunitySolidServer/tutorials/getting-started.md

 * [git](https://git-scm.com/)
 * [Node.js](https://nodejs.org/en/)
-  * Preferably 16.x but at the time of writing 12.x and 14.x should also work.
+  * Preferably 16.x but at the time of writing 14.x should also work.
 * A text editor

 It makes things easier to keep all the work contained in a specific folder.